What is an Agency Fees Structure?

-An agency fee is the amount charged to a client as part of a business agreement.
-As a major revenue stream, this is how an agency makes money.
+An Agency Fees structure is primarily the amount charged to a client as part of a business agreement.
+As a major revenue stream, this is how agencies make money.

 Project fees are easier to calculate than retainer-based fees.
 There are variables that can influence profitability associated with project-based work even if the fee structure is spot-on, but these variables are fewer and easier to account for.